MaaAssistantArknights/MaaAssistantArknights/docs/en-us/protocol/base-scheduling-schema.md

                             "Castle-3"
                         ],
                         "autofill": true, // Use the original algorithm to automatically fill the remaining positions.
 Optional, default to false.
-                                          // If the operators array is empty, the scheduling of the entire room will be based on the original algorithm.
+                                          // If the operator's array is empty, the scheduling of the entire room will be based on the original algorithm.
-                                          // If the operators array is not empty, only the efficiency of individual operators will be considered, not the efficiency of the entire combination.
+                                          // If the operator's array is not empty, only the efficiency of individual operators will be considered, not the efficiency of the entire combination.
-                                          // Be careful that conflicts may arise with the custom operators defined later, for example, if the operators needed later are used here, please use it with caution, or place the autofill room order at the end.
+                                          // Be careful that conflicts may arise with the custom operators defined later, for example, if the operators needed later are used here; please use it with caution, or place the autofill room order at the end.
                         "product": "Battle Record" // The current manufactured product, optional.
                                                    // If the product recognized by the facility does not match the one set in the task, the interface will display a red warning message.
 More functions may be added in the future.
                                                    // Possible values: "Battle Record" | "Pure Gold" | "Dualchip" | "Originium Shard" | "LMD" | "Orundum"